jaensen/ABIS-SmartApp-Server/readme.md

 An Entry must be in exactly one Group and has a 'owner' Agent which can edit and delete the Entry.
 Entries are visible to everyone who is a member of the Group, the Entry lives in.
 The Group-owner can also delete Entries.

-### Events
-Events are basically in-memory Entries which haven't been persisted yet or aren't meant to be persisted at all.
-They must have a valid '_$schemaId'-property but don't need to be in a Group and haven't a 'id' either.
-Every action in ABIS Server was eventually triggered by an Event.

 ### Dialogs
 Dialogs are state machine descriptions that are executed by Agents.